Top Rocker Board Reviews

 Rocker boards are far from the only type of balance boards and different types are best for different activities.
 We generally break them into four categories:

 Wobble board – A wobble board typically is circular with one centered item on the base to allow for a great deal of movement in all directions, making it more challenging than a rocker board.
+(See our expert reviews of the Top-Rated Wobble Boards.)

 Balance trainer – A balance trainer is the most challenging type of balance board.
 It typically is a flat top surface that rests on a separate balancing device, like a cylinder (though many that we’ve reviewed come with a wobble cushion to ease the learning curve).
 These are also called roller boards.
 (See our expert reviews of the Top-Rated Balance Trainers.)

 Ergonomic balance board – This type of balance board is clearly the best when it comes to working at a standing desk because it allows for a great deal of movement without distracting the user’s focus, and remains inherently stable if the user needs to pause for concentration.
 It is the user that causes the board to move, as opposed to inherent instability causing the user to pay constant attention to staying balanced.
-(See our iMovR Gymba review as an example of this kind of board.)
+(See our iMovR Gymba and Movemate review as examples of this kind of board.)

 Check out our full roundup of balance boards for standing desks for more help finding the right board for you.